Bootjack & Highchair Mountains

 The Blackjack Ridge trail is smooth and consistently graded but also

 steep and relentless.
-There is one very short level section near the middle
+There is one very short level section near the

 but otherwise it goes steeply uphill.
 Still, the route is so nice that